wharvex/NewShank/README.md

 You can list different files and it compiles/interprets each one. please do mind they will be treated like each of the files is 1 program.

+please read the wiki on github if you are confused about how the code works there is a PDF of the shank langauge definition in the "PDF's" directory please refer to that to learn the syntax.

 ## Formatting